Hoyt–Schermerhorn Streets station: Station layout

 The station has six tracks and four island platforms.
 Each platform is 660 ft long, and the entire station is approximately 143 ft wide from north to south.
-The and both stop here at all times while the only stops here during the day.
-The full-time A runs express during the day and local at night, and the daytime-only C is local.
-The next stop for both A and C trains to the west (railroad north) is Jay Street–MetroTech; the next stop to the east (railroad south) is Lafayette Street for local trains and Nostrand Avenue for express trains.
+The station is served by the and at all times and by the except at night.
+To the east (railroad south) of this station, the C always makes local stops while the A makes express stops during the day and local stops during the night; the next stop is Lafayette Avenue for local trains and Nostrand Avenue for express trains.
+To the west (railroad north) of this station, the next stop is Jay Street–MetroTech for all A and C trains.
 For the G on the other hand, the station is between Bergen Street to the west (railroad south) and Fulton Street to the east (railroad north).

 The innermost pair of tracks (Tracks E1 and E2) belongs to the Crosstown Line, served by the G. East of the station, they run under Lafayette Avenue; west of the station, they turn south and merge with the IND Sixth Avenue Line to form the IND Culver Line under Smith Street.

 The second-outermost pair of tracks (Tracks A3 and A4) are for the Fulton Street Line, its former express tracks, served by the A and C. Both trains open their doors on their left, to the inner island platforms.
-East of the station, southbound nighttime A and daytime C trains cross to local tracks, while northbound trains do the reverse.
+East of the station, southbound nighttime A and daytime C trains cross to the local tracks, while northbound trains do the reverse.
 All four tracks continue east under Fulton Street; west of the station, the Fulton tracks curve north under Jay Street and continue as the IND Eighth Avenue Line.
 There is no track connection between the Fulton and Crosstown lines.